SumaRagi07/Early_Signal/README.md

 **Report Submitter**
 Packages the final structured diagnosis, symptoms, timestamps, and geolocations as a clean JSON object.

-**Care Advice Provider***
+**Care Advice Provider**
 Offers guidance on self-care, red-flag symptoms, and when to seek professional help.

 <div align="center"> <video src="https://github.com/user-attachments/assets/1f42f76e-5855-4209-b902-31dfcb11ac8e" width="350" controls></video> </div>

 At the end of the conversation, the JSON payload is written into *BigQuery* through a secure *FastAPI* endpoint.
-This guarantees that each report follows a consistent schema – symptoms, illness category, exposure point, current location, and confidence score  allowing downstream systems (alerts, dashboards, and clustering algorithms) to operate on high-quality, standardized data.
+This guarantees that each report follows a consistent schema – symptoms, illness category, exposure point, current location, and confidence score – allowing downstream systems (alerts, dashboards, and clustering algorithms) to operate on high-quality, standardized data.

 This pipeline allows the chatbot to serve not only as a personal triage assistant but also as a reliable data-collection interface for real-time population health intelligence.